-The first few of these short pieces were published here in September of the year 2016, and poems continued intermittently to be added and revised.
-The order is strictly chronological.
+The first few of these poems were published here in September 2016, and poems continued to be added intermittently until February 2018.
+The order is mostly chronological.

 A PRAYER FOR VIRTUE

 With holy Love, infuse my soul like fire,

 That I may always to thy deeds aspire.

 THEY ALONE LIVE WELL WHO SUBDUE ILL PASSIONS

 At every such withstanding, we grow stronger:

 Win power to hold against their force for longer.

 Oppose base fear; against it steel the breast,